 ― Quote Vincent van Gogh

-Vincent Van Gogh’s Paintings belonged to his brother Theo
+Did you know that Vincent Van Gogh’s Paintings belonged to Theo?

 While in Nuenen, his brother Theo was providing Vincent with a monthly stipend of 150 francs.
 Theo was earning a decent wage in Paris as an art dealer.
 The agreement he had with Vincent was that he would send Vincent money every month and Vincent would send him his artworks to Paris for him to sell.
 As a result, all of Vincent Van Gogh’s artworks essentially belonged to Theo.